28ede1/flixster-starter/planning.md

 **State Architecture**:
 App owns all the shared state.
 SearchBar keeps its own typing state.
 Each line below says: what it is, what it starts as, and what changes it.

-movies — an array of movie objects.
+movies — an array of movie objects (setter setMovieData).
 Starts empty [].
 Updated when the Now Playing or Search fetch comes back. searchQuery — a string for the submitted search.
 Starts as "".
 Updated when the user submits the search bar, cleared by the clear button. page — a number for pagination.
 Starts at 1.
 Goes up on "load more", resets to 1 on a new search.
 Should be controlled by App component selectedMovieId — the id of the movie the modal is showing, or null.
 Starts null.
 Set when a card is clicked, set back to null when the modal closes.